Norwegian Epic: Incidents

-On 7 August 2018, Norwegian Epic experienced a minor engine fault at 11pm.
-Situation was under control however witnesses said that lifeboats were in the process of being launched.
-Problem was fixed in an hour.
+On 7 August 2018, Norwegian Epic experienced a minor engine fault at 11 pm.
+The situation was described as being under control, however witnesses said that lifeboats were in the process of being launched.
+The problem was fixed in an hour.

-On February 12, 2019, after suffering a critical engine failure, Norwegian Epic collided into a dock at San Juan, Puerto Rico, slightly damaging the ship but causing significant damage to the pier.
-The Epic was diverting to San Juan following power outages and mechanical problems, the ship had to cancel all scheduled ports of call due to the repairs.
-The NTSB investigation into the accident found that there was a lack of communication/coordination between the ship master and the pilot.
+On February 12, 2019, after suffering a critical engine failure, Norwegian Epic collided with a dock at San Juan, Puerto Rico, causing minor damage to the ship but significantly damaging the dock.
+At the time of the incident, the Norwegian Epic was diverting to San Juan following power outages and mechanical problems.
+Due to the damage, the ship canceled all other scheduled ports of call for repairs.
+The NTSB investigation into the accident found that there was a lack of onboard communication between the ship master and the pilot.

 On June 8, 2019, a 63-year-old South Korean woman fell overboard from Norwegian Epic while she was travelling from Cannes, France, to Palma de Mallorca, Spain.
-After several hours of searching, involving the relevant authorities and Norwegian Epic herself, the search was called off, although the woman is still missing.
+After several hours of searching, involving the relevant authorities and the Norwegian Epic herself, the search was called off, although the woman is still missing.

+On December 26, 2024, one passenger fell overboard from Norwegian Epic.
+After several hours of searching, involving the relevant authorities and the Norwegian Epic herself, the search was called off, although the passenger is still missing.